 Export control and ITAR restriction laws have severe criminal and civil penalties.
 Businesses and manufacturers that fail to comply with ITAR regulations can be liable for fines up to $500,000 for each violation.
 Also, ITAR compliance penalties that are criminal in nature can be up to $1M and even include incarceration of 10 years for each violation.

 What is ITAR Liability: Under Export Control Regulations, manufacturers in the export control business can be liable for $250,000.00 for each violation.
 EAR Criminal export control penalties can be as much as $1M for each violation and 20 years jail time.
 See also information about the North American Trade Agreement Act.

-Let us help you to avoid costly mistakes.
+Let us help you to avoid costly mistakes with ITAR restrictions.

-For immediate help with ITAR rules and export control compliance, call our law office at 1-866-601-5518.
+For immediate help ITARS government investigations, civil and criminal penalties under ITAR rules and export control compliance, call our law office at 1-866-601-5518.
 FREE INITIAL CONSULTATION.